UbiquisBI/GEM/README.md

 ## Global configuration

-The configuration file is by default located in config/config.${ETL_ENVIRONMENT}.xml.
-You can change the location of this file by defining the variable ETL_CONFIG_FILE in your kettle.properties file.
+The configuration file is by default located in `config/config.${ETL_ENVIRONMENT}.xml`.
+You can change the location of this file by defining the variable `ETL_CONFIG_FILE` in your `kettle.properties` file.

 The configuration of GEM is made of the following items:

-* locations/root: the GEM base folder
+* `locations/root`: the GEM base folder
-* locations/log: the destination of all GEM log files
+* `locations/log`: the destination of all GEM log files
-* locations/tmp: where all temporary files (created at the end of the Extract and Transform phases) will be located
+* `locations/tmp`: where all temporary files (created at the end of the Extract and Transform phases) will be located
-* locations/tasks: the folder where GEM processes and tasks will be located
+* `locations/tasks`: the folder where GEM processes and tasks will be located
-* locations/transformations: where task specific ktr and kjb files will be placed
+* `locations/transformations`: where task specific ktr and kjb files will be placed
-* locations/inbox: a prefix to add to the file path of any input file (see below)
+* `locations/inbox`: a prefix to add to the file path of any input file (see below)

-* email/smtp: the SMTP server to use to send emails; you may choose to use an Authenticated SMTP server (supports only SSL for the time being), or not
+* `email/smtp`: the SMTP server to use to send emails; you may choose to use an Authenticated SMTP server (supports only SSL for the time being), or not
-* email/sender: the name and email address to be used as sender of all emails
+* `email/sender`: the name and email address to be used as sender of all emails
-* email/destination: To, Cc and Bcc email addresses (you may use a comma separated list of emails or a mailing list) email/success: whether to send an email if the ETL succeeds, its subject and message body
+* `email/destination`: To, Cc and Bcc email addresses (you may use a comma separated list of emails or a mailing list) `email/success`: whether to send an email if the ETL succeeds, its subject and message body
-* email/warning: whether to send an email when a non-blocking task fails, its subject and message body
+* `email/warning`: whether to send an email when a non-blocking task fails, its subject and message body
-* email/error: whether to send an email on a fatal ETL error, its subject and message body
+* `email/error`: whether to send an email on a fatal ETL error, its subject and message body

-* database: the database connection to use to log each ETL run (currently supported: MySQL and PostgreSQL)
+* `database`: the database connection to use to log each ETL run (currently supported: MySQL and PostgreSQL)

 About the locations/inbox configuration: In a common scenario, when the ETL is meant to parse files, the file path is fixed.
-For example, /mnt/serverlogs/my_webapp; When developing such an ETL it’s usually necessary to mimic that folder structure in a development laptop.
+For example, `/mnt/serverlogs/my_webapp`; When developing such an ETL it’s usually necessary to mimic that folder structure in a development laptop.
 However, putting all files in a single place may be a disadvantage, especially when processing ETLs for multiple projects.
-It’s preferable to have those files in a project-specific folder, e.g., /home/user/projects/myproject/inbox.
-The locations/inbox folder allows us to define a path prefix to file locations.
-In this example, we would copy a sample of files into /home/user/projects/myproject/inbox/mnt/serverlogs/my_webapp and GEM would be able to find them in DEV, using a path relative to the inbox path, and in PROD, using an absolute path (no inbox path defined).
+It’s preferable to have those files in a project-specific folder, e.g., `/home/user/projects/myproject/inbox`.
+The `locations/inbox` folder allows us to define a path prefix to file locations.
+In this example, we would copy a sample of files into `/home/user/projects/myproject/inbox/mnt/serverlogs/my_webapp`and GEM would be able to find them in DEV, using a path relative to the inbox path, and in PROD, using an absolute path (no inbox path defined).

 ## Defining database connections